-4.2.
-Organic carbon stock
+4.2 Organic carbon stock

-The differences in soil organic carbon stock between the reference site and the olive orchard are similar to those described previously when comparing cropland and forested areas, with the latter presenting a higher concentration of Corg, and most of it in the unprotected fraction, while the cropland presented a higher fraction of the carbon in the physically and chemically 300 protected fractions (e.g. Poeplau and Don, 2013).
-This is likely due to the fact that under soil degradation processes, such as water erosion, and low annual organic carbon inputs, as is the case under olive orchard land use, most of the unprotected C{org} decomposes relatively quickly and a great proportion of the remained low SOC is protected.
-In addition, the mobilisation of the unprotected C{org} is expected to be reduced in the protected forested area because of the canopy and the existing vegetation on the ground that protects the soil against runoff and splash erosion processes.
-In fact, the protected C{org} 305 concentration in the topsoil of the olive orchard in the eroded area accounted for the 18.6±3.9 % of the upper limit of protected Corg (3.64±0.23 %) according to the model of Hassink and Whitmore (1997).
-Therefore, the low unprotected SOC concentration found in the olive orchard is an issue in the increase of SOC stocks.
-This is because protected fractions are fuelled from recently derived, partially decomposed plant residues together with microbial and micro, meso and macrofaunal debris (unprotected organic carbon) through processes like SOC aggregation into macro- and/or microaggregates (physically 310 protected SOC) and complex SOC associations with clay and silt particles (chemically protected SOC) which are disrupted in the cropland area in comparison with the reference area.
-The distribution among soil C{org} fractions in the orchard of this study was similar to the result obtained by Vicente-Vicente et al. (2017) who measured C{org} fractions distribution in olive oil orchards with temporary cover crops, with the exception of the unprotected SOC, which was much higher in soils under cover crops than that of our study under bare soil.
-Also interesting is the difficulty obtaining statistically significant
+The differences in soil organic carbon stock between the reference site and the olive orchard are similar to those described previously when comparing cropland and forested areas, with the latter presenting a higher concentration of $C{org}$ , most of which is in the unprotected fraction, while the cropland presented a higher fraction of the carbon in the physically and chemically protected fractions (e.g., Poeplau and Don, 2013).
+This is likely due to the fact that under soil degradation processes, such as water erosion, and orchard land use, most of the unprotected Corg decomposes relatively quickly, and a great proportion of the remaining low SOC is protected.
+In addition, the mobilization of the unprotected Corg is expected to be reduced in the protected forested area because of the canopy and the existing vegetation on the ground that protects the soil against runoff and splash erosion processes.
+In fact, the protected Corg concentration in the topsoil of the olive orchard in the eroded area accounted for $18.6 \pm 3.9$ % of the upper limit of protected $C{org}$ (3.64 ± 0.23 %) according to the model of Hassink and Whitmore (1997).
+Therefore, the low unprotected SOC concentration found in the olive orchard is an element of concern in the increase in SOC stocks.
+This is because protected fractions are fueled from recently derived, partially decomposed plant residues together with microbial and micro-, meso-, and macrofaunal debris (unprotected organic carbon) through processes like SOC aggregation into macro- and/or microaggregates (physically protected SOC) and complex SOC associations with clay and silt particles (chemically protected SOC), which are disrupted in the cropland area in comparison with the reference area.
+The distribution among soil Corg fractions in the orchard of this study was similar to the result obtained by Vicente-Vicente et al. (2017), who measured Corg fraction distribution in olive oil orchards with temporary cover crops, with the exception of the unprotected SOC, which was much higher in soils under cover crops than that of our study under bare soil.
+Also interesting is the difficulty obtaining statistically significant differences in SOC low annual organic carbon input, as is the case under olive